gylu/ka_coding_challenge/README.md

 Planning, design decisions on webframework and DB to use: 3hrs

 Initial popluation:
 Create tables.
 Insert user, get userId.
 Then insert user into courses table and relationships table.

+Synthetic data:
+-Create 20 courses
+-Upon creating a user:
+--User gets randomly inserted into 1 to 4 courses
+--In 1/10 of such assignments, user will be teacher of course (for other assignments, user will be student)

+Some courses might have more than 1 teacher, some courses might have no teachers

 Tutorials followed:
 http://opentechschool.github.io/python-flask/extras/databases.html

 ==============================
 Another way of approaching this problem (the path not taken):
 Using python classes and objects, where each user is an object.